finos/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

     We can now do a clean+install on sqlserver-pure module, and run Test_Pure_Relational_DbSpecific_SqlServer to make sure that our generation code behaves the same way from java side, and pure to java compilation works as expected.
 You will see that some tests will go green now, instead of everything getting ignored.

 12. **Sql Execution Test**: This is the last step of verifying that our connector works.
-We will now execute the generated sql against a real database instance, and make sure that it gives expected result.
+We will now execute the generated sql against a real databaseType instance, and make sure that it gives expected result.

     We can use the same test db instance as the one we used in Connection Acquisition Test.
     In the userTestConfig_withSqlServerTestConnection.json of sqlserver-execution-tests module, we can add the test connection detail under either staticTestConnections field, or add the creator class in dynamicTestConnectionCreators field.